Degenerator (MEME) Price Reaches $32.63

-Degenerator (MEME) traded flat against the US dollar during the 24-hour period ending at 18:00 PM Eastern on June 14th.
-Over the last week, Degenerator has traded flat against the US dollar.
-Degenerator has a market capitalization of $913,535.72 and approximately $120,479.00 worth of Degenerator was traded on exchanges in the last day.
-One Degenerator coin can now be bought for approximately $32.63 or 0.00275990 BTC on cryptocurrency exchanges.
+Degenerator (MEME) traded flat against the U.S. dollar during the 24 hour period ending at 0:00 AM E.T. on June 20th.
+Degenerator has a market capitalization of $913,535.72 and $120,479.00 worth of Degenerator was traded on exchanges in the last 24 hours.
+Over the last week, Degenerator has traded flat against the U.S. dollar.
+One Degenerator coin can currently be bought for about $32.63 or 0.00275990 BTC on major cryptocurrency exchanges.

 - Meme (MEME) traded flat against the dollar and now trades at $409.51 or 0.00754320 BTC.